Intramammary lymph nodes

 - the nodes are low density lesions.
-If it is projected over the profile of the muscle, you will see the muscle through the node.
-If this feature disappears or the "node" increases with density on follow up you are not dealing with a simple lymphnode.
-To judge the density of a node. look for one up in the tail of the breast on the MLO view - they should have similar densities.
+If they are projected over the profile of the muscle, you will see the muscle through the node.
+If this feature disappears or the "node" increases in density on follow up you are not dealing with a simple lymph node.
+To judge the density of a node, look for one in the tail of the breast on the MLO view - they should have similar densities.

 If these two criteria are kept in mind, these lesions will rarely cause confusion or misdiagnosis.

 Usually detected as a solid reniform lesion which is hypoechoic 5 to the remainder of the breast tissue and with a similar shape to that described on mammography.
 The outer margin is typically well defined.
 A hyperechoic central area resulting from the hilar fat may be seen.
 Sometimes a nearby blood vessel may be seen with some flow entering the hilum on color Doppler interrogation.